nikhil-gogineni/react-native-swipe-gesture/README.md

 React Native component for handling swipe gestures in up, down, left and right direction.

+# Why react-native-swipe-gesture?

+This component is purely written in jsx.
+No dom manupulations involved, no third party modules added and no native modules attached hence no problems with dependencies.
+Just download the file, copy and paste in your project and you are good go to.
+Cheers :)

 # Usage

 Step -1) Download the file and copy it into your project.